Teaching Black excellence to my son during Black History Month

 We’ll also explore the life of Arthur Wharton, the world’s first Black professional soccer player.
 He faced intense racism and ultimately died in poverty because of a society that couldn’t see his talent and humanity because of his skin color.
 These two outstanding pioneers are examples of the rich heritage I love to share with my son during the month of February.
 We have a dialogue about the “hidden figures” of Black history all the time but February encourages me to make it a focal point.

-It astounds me that, in 2018, I still have the opportunity to share so many “firsts” with him.
+It astounds me that I still have the opportunity to share so many “firsts” with my son.

-For example, during our conversations this month, I plan to highlight the following Black people who have accomplished some awesome breakthroughs in recent months.
-The actor, Sterling K. Brown, recently became the first Black man to win a Golden Globe and SAG Award for Best Actor in a drama television series.
-Tiffany Haddish recently became the first Black female stand-up comedian to host Saturday Night Live.
+For example, during our conversations this month, I plan to highlight the following Black people who have accomplished some awesome breakthroughs in recent years.
+The actor, Sterling K. Brown, became the first Black man to win a Golden Globe and SAG Award for Best Actor in a drama television series.
+Tiffany Haddish became the first Black female stand-up comedian to host Saturday Night Live.
 Oprah was the first Black woman to win the Cecil B. Demille Award.
-And on February 16th, Chadwick Boseman will portray the first Black standalone superhero to lead his own movie in the Marvel franchise, Black Panther.
+Chadwick Boseman portrayed the first Black standalone superhero to lead his own movie in the Marvel franchise Black Panther.

 There is so much to be proud of in Black history.
 I want my son’s lens of his heritage to be colored with a tapestry of successful, innovative, and courageous images.
 The images portraying Black lives in a demeaning and negative light are pervasive.
 They can be crippling to a child’s perception of themselves if they are allowed to be the dominant representations.